Quuxplusone/goodcook/md/goodcook.md

 salt.
 Add the dry mixture to the chocolate mixture and stir until just combined.

-Pour the cake batter into the loaf pan and smooth with a rubber spatula or the back of a spoon.
-Bake for 45 minutes, or until a toothpick inserted into the center of the cake comes out clean.
+Pour the cake batter into the loaf pan; don't fill it more than two-thirds of the way full, since the batter will rise during baking.
+Smooth the top with a rubber spatula or the back of a spoon.
+Put a cookie sheet on the rack below it, in case it overflows and drips.
+Bake for about an hour, or until a toothpick inserted into the center of the cake comes out clean.
 Once finished baking, let sit in the pan for 15 minutes to cool, then gently remove from the pan and transfer to a wire rack to finish cooling.

 While the cake bakes and cools, make the frosting.
 In a stand mixer or a large bowl using a hand mixer, beat the butter until fluffy.